 After the de-registration, a notification is sent to the registrant within the next ten days when the application is approved.

 We can conclude by saying that there is a minor difference between De-registration and Liquidation, but choosing the wrong option may result in many problems for the company.
-Thus, it is always recommended that a company should take the help of a management consulting firm which will take care of all the business-related problems.
+Thus, it is always recommended that a company should take the help of a management consulting firm that will take care of all the business-related problems.
 One such firm is "JAXA Chartered Accountants".

 At JAXA, we will not only focus on the compliance of the company regarding the liquidation or the de-registration of the company but will also help in the establishment of a new company.
 For more details on the services offered by us, do Contact Us – we would love to answer your queries.